DylanAlloy/UnicornBreakfast/README.md

 # What

-This is a python script that automates the installation of several important things in a deployment:
+This is a vagrant config that automates the installation of several important things in a deployment:

   1. Vagrant VM Provisioning of an Ubuntu 14.04 box using Atlas